(Photo by Universal/ courtesy Everett Collection)

 After that, hop to franchise best Furious 7.
-Follow it up with The Fate of the Furious and spin-off Hobbs & Shaw and then the latest: F9.
+Follow it up with The Fate of the Furious and spin-off Hobbs & Shaw and then the latest: F9 and Fast X.

 See below for the full list if you want to watch Fast & Furious movies in order!
 (And check out the Fast Saga ranked by Tomatometer!) —Alex Vo

 Critics Consensus: Sleek and shiny on the surface, The Fast and the Furious recalls those cheesy teenage exploitation flicks of the 1950s.